Careers in Demand

 Future Workforce Needs within Targeted Growth Sectors

-The Frederick County Economic Development Authority's Target Business Suitability Study quantitively and qualitatively identifies traded-sector industries that are the best fit for Frederick County.
-These are industries that would most-benefit from Frederick County’s assets, could be willing to expand or relocate to the area, and bring value to Frederick County in the form of investment, jobs, payroll, and local purchasing.
+The Frederick County Economic Development Authority’s Target Business Suitability Study quantitatively and qualitatively identifies traded-sector industries that align with Frederick County’s assets, demonstrate potential to expand or relocate to the area, and generate value through investment, jobs, payroll, and local purchasing.

 The following sectors for future growth were identified: